-Question: Sir, what do you think of Osho?
+Question: Acharya Ji, what do you think of Osho?

 Acharya Prashant: In the spiritual dimension, the last century was exceptionally rich with the presence of some towering beings.
 As the womb of religion, it was natural that most of them emanated from the East: Raman Maharishi, J.Krishnamurti, Osho, Nisargadatta, and many others.
 Also, there were a significant number of Western teachers who brought Zen to US and Europe.